kindelia/Kindelia/WHITEBOOK.md

     3 | l | m | n | o | p | q | r | s | t | u | v | w | x | y | z | _ |

 So, for example, `'Bar'` denotes the number `(0x0C << 12) | (0x25 << 6) | 0x36`.
-That naming convention can be used to give Kindelia-hosted applications human-readable source codes.
+That naming convention can be used to give K-Chan-hosted applications human-readable source codes.

 Effects
 -------

-Finally, Kindelia has side-effective operations that allow functions to save states, request information from the network.
+Finally, K-Chan has side-effective operations that allow functions to save states, request information from the network.
 These operations are performed using a pure description type that work similarly to Haskell's IO.
 In Haskellish pseudocode, it would look like: